|

 Here is something new at the Rock Shed.
 This is a very nice, above average

-1/2" and nearly 2" thick with a nice polish on one side.
-The Agate slab has
+1 1/8" thick with a nice high polish on the face.
+The beautiful Agate slab has a lovely

 Another photo